Final Project Track

 You are also required to implement:

-• expose in /proc/ums/<pid>/schedulers a folder for each scheduler thread (named with numbers from 0 to n), and inside that folder a file named info, that shows some statistics as the number of times the scheduler switched to a worker thread, the completion list, the time needed for the last worker thread switch, the current state (idle/running) and if it is running, which worker thread in the completion list;
+, that shows some statistics as the number of times the scheduler switched to a worker thread, the completion list, the time needed for the last worker thread switch, the current state (idle/running) and if it is running, which worker thread in the completion list; - expose in

 You can and need to implement any other function you think that is useful for adhering to track.